Addressing Barriers to IRIS Use

 The details you provide about your organization here (About Us, Eligibility Requirements, and Service Areas) are viewed by IRIS partners when making referrals.
 Maintaining current Organization Information ensures partners understand your value as a referral partner.
 This includes updating your Capacity Bar weekly (or more often depending on capacity changes), so partners know your organization’s ability to quickly act on new referrals.

-Has your organization integrated IRIS into the referral workflow?
+Has your organization integrated IRIS into your referral workflow?

 Has your organization created or modified client consent practices?